teknologi-umum/solidjs-for-x-developer/React.md

 # Solid for React developer

+The biggest different is on reactive handling.
+In React, every change is handled by the reconciler that runs periodically.
+Whereas in Solid, only reactive changes will lead to re-rendering, which is great for performance and allows a good level of control - however, using `Array.map` will only ever run initially.
+If the contents of the array changed, you'd either need `mapArray` or `For`.

-It's pretty much the same thing.
+Other than that, it's pretty much the same thing.
 Here we'll cover some of the control flow available on Solid.
 There is [an article on the documentation](https://www.solidjs.com/docs/latest/api#react) comparing React to Solid.

 ## Table of contents
 * [What's changed?](#whats-changed-)